We may earn money or products from the companies mentioned in this post. This helps support what we do and in no way costs you a thing.

 Located on 7th and H Streets NW, this is a fun attraction that is quick and easy to visit, but well worth your time.
 A great photo opportunity and landmark in itself, the arch is visited by millions of people each year.

 One of the most significant pieces of statuary known, this monumental memorial to President Abraham Lincoln, is visited by millions of visitors each year.
 Take your picture next to one of the most beloved presidents the United States has ever known.

-Visit the National Monument
+Visit the Washington Monument

 This large monument stands proudly in the center of the city that is known by all.
 A simple walk from the Lincoln Memorial and you are at the National Monument for great photo opportunities as well as a history of the United States.

 This bridge spans the Potomac River and is a great way to get from one side of Washington D.C. to the other without dealing with traffic.
 It’s also a lovely walk or bike ride, especially at sunset when you can see all of the monuments lit up in their glory.

 Pay Your Respects at the Arlington National Cemetery

 This world-famous cemetery is home to thousands of servicemen and women who have given their lives in defense of the United States.
 A moving monument from a bygone era, you can easily spend an afternoon here walking around this beautiful site.
 Free Things To do In Washington D.C